peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 German words that are spelled identical to the Dutch one, and also have the same meaning (ignoring the articles)

+- Allergie, die
+- Angst, die
+- Artikel, der
+- Assistent
+- Balkon, der
+- Detail, das
 - Energie, die
-- Allergie
-- Artikel
-- Assistent
-- Spiegel, der
-- Restaurant, das
-- Regel, die
 - Engel, der
-- Mode, die
-- Tunnel, der
-- Magie, die
-- Angst, die
-- vier
+- Gedicht, das
 - Hamburger, der
-- Gedicht, das
-- Balkon, der
 - Hotel, das
+- Kiwi, die
+- Magie, die
-- Detail, das
+- Mode, die
 - Radar, das
+- Regel, die
+- Restaurant, das
+- Spiegel, der
 - Ticket, das
+- Tunnel, der
-- Kiwi, die
+- vier

 # Off-by-one:

 German words that can be formed by adding, replacing, or deleting 1 of the letters in the Dutch word (ignoring the articles), and also largely have the same meaning.

-- Grab
-- Mayonnaise
-- Tourist
-- Norden
 - Basketball, der
-- stören
 - Eingang, der
+- Februar, der
+- Geschlecht, das
+- Grab, das
+- hören
+- jung
+- Jäger, der
 - Kamera, die
+- Kristall, der
+- leben
+- Leder, das
+- Mayonnaise, die
-- Jäger, der
+- Norden, der
 - Pfau, der
+- Pflicht, die
+- Präsident, der
-- hören
+- Soldat, der
-- vierte
+- stören
 - Tier, das
+- Tourist, der
 - trinken
-- Geschlecht, das
-- jung
-- leben
-- Soldat, der
-- Februar, der
-- Präsident, der
-- Pflicht, die
-- Leder, das
-- Kristall, der
+- vierte

 # Off-by-two:

 German words that can be formed by adding, replacing, or deleting 2 of the letters in the Dutch word (ignoring the articles), and also largely have the same meaning.

-- Roboter, der
-- Regierung, die
+- Antwort, die
 - Baum, der
-- Tomate, die
-- langsam
 - Charakter, der
-- nichts
+- Ehre, die
 - Kostüm, das
+- langsam
 - Liste, die
+- nichts
+- Regierung, die
+- Roboter, der
-- Antwort, die
+- Schokolade, die
-- Ehre, die
+- Tomate, die

 # Homophones (subset of off-by-more-than-two)